hazelcast/hazelcast-reference-manual/src/MR-Essentials.md

 ### Understanding MapReduce

-This section will give a deeper insight on the MapReduce pattern and helps you understand the semantics behind the different MapReduce phases and how they are implemented in Hazelcast.
+This section will give deeper insight into the MapReduce pattern and will help you understand the semantics behind the different MapReduce phases and how they are implemented in Hazelcast.

-In addition to this, the following sections compare Hadoop and Hazelcast MapReduce implementations to help adopters with Hadoop backgrounds to quickly get familiar with Hazelcast MapReduce.
+In addition to this, the following sections compare Hadoop and Hazelcast MapReduce implementations to help adopters with Hadoop backgrounds quickly get familiar with Hazelcast MapReduce.

 #### MapReduce Workflow Example